 Macs do have security features built-in to the macOS software.
 However, these security tools aren’t enough to fully protect you from hackers and malware.
 So choosing an effective Mac antivirus is necessary.

-A virtual private network (VPN) reroutes your Mac’s internet connection through a secure and private server — instead of the server provided by your internet service provider (ISP) who can track your online activity.
+A VPN reroutes your Mac’s internet connection through a secure and private server — instead of the server provided by your internet service provider (ISP) who can track your online activity.

 VPNs have multiple uses, including: